ashleygwilliams/jsconfeu-2017/README.md

-# ffconf-2016
+# jsconfeu-2017
-my slides for my talk, "a brief history of modularity", ffconf 2016
+my slides for my talk, "a brief history of modularity", jsconfeu-2017

 ## up and running